coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 pull requests can't run integration tests for security reasons, but it's still better than nothing.
 I control the version of Chef being used through Bundler, so I don't install via ChefDK at this time.
-I will state for the record that use Berkshelf (even indirectly via Test Kitchen) outside of ChefDK is unsupported and please please don't bother their development team if and when it breaks in weird ways (notably when they upgrade the default Travis image this is going break horribly).
+I will state for the record that using Berkshelf (even indirectly via Test Kitchen) outside of ChefDK is unsupported and please please don't bother their development team if and when it breaks in weird ways (notably when they upgrade the default Travis image this is going break horribly).